amusecode/amuse/doc/reference/distributed.rst

 Distributed AMUSE
 ==================

 It is possible to run AMUSE on multiple machines simultaneously.
-The AMUSE script itself aways runs on a users' local machine, while workers for codes can be "send out" to remote machines such as workstations, clusters, etc.
+The AMUSE script itself always runs on a users' local machine, while workers for codes can be "send out" to remote machines such as workstations, clusters, etc.

 Installation